 BURA (Brunel University Research Archive) aims to showcase and provide wider access to Brunel research outputs, such as journal articles, conference papers and doctoral theses.
 You can search BURA by keyword or browse by research area or collection, eg by individual school or special research institute.
 If you have your own versions of journal article type documents, we would like to include them in BURA.
 For further information about depositing papers on BURA, please contact the BURA Manager.
-We would be pleased to a list of your research publications, so that we can check their copyright for you.

 Connect to BURA